The Citadel (novel): Historical context

 The novel is of interest because of its portrayal of a voluntary contribution medical association which is based (not entirely uncritically) on the Tredegar Medical Aid Society for which Cronin worked for a time in the 1920s, and which in due course became the inspiration for the National Health Service as established under Aneurin Bevan.
+(As trivia, Cronin has used the two names of Aneurin Bevan in two different characters, one of whom, Aneurin Rees, is an unpleasant bank manager while the other, Sam Bevan, is a simple, highly thankful miner who Manson saved once under risky conditions.)

 The Citadel was extremely popular in translation, being sold in book shops in the Third Reich as late as 1944.
 The scholar and Holocaust survivor Victor Klemperer noted, "English novels are banned of course; but there are books by A.J.
 Cronin in every shop window: he’s Scottish and exposes shortcomings of social and public services in England."
 After the Second World War, it proved popular in Communist bloc countries as well, where Cronin was one of the few contemporary British authors to be published.

 Adaptations

 The novel was made into a 1938 film with Robert Donat, Rosalind Russell, Ralph Richardson and Rex Harrison, and television versions include one American (1960), two British (1960 and 1983), and two Italian (1964 and 2003) adaptations of the novel.
 There are also three film adaptations of the novel in Indian languages: Tere Mere Sapne (1971) in Hindi, Jiban Saikate (1972) in Bengali and Madhura Swapnam (1982) in Telugu.
+In 1989, Korean TV Series “Angel’s Choice (MBC)” was featured as a storyline by mixing with “The Green Years”.
 In 2017, an adaptation for radio by Christopher Reason was featured as the BBC Radio 4 15 minute drama.
 In June 2021, a longer radio adaptation was broadcast by Radio 4 as two 45-minute episodes, written by Christopher Reason and Tom Needham.